Find Affordable College Courses

 Women make up 76% of the biology majors at the school.

-With a ranking of #8, University of Massachusetts Medical School Worcester did quite well on this year’s most popular schools for general biology students working on their master’s degree.
-Located in the midsize city of Worcester, UMass Medical School is a public college with a small student population.
+University of Massachusetts Medical School Worcester ranked #8 on this year’s Most Popular General Biology Master’s Degree Schools in the New England Region list.
+Located in the city of Worcester, UMass Medical School is a public college with a small student population.

 Of the 14 students majoring in biology at UMass Medical School, 29% are male and 71% are female.